 Enter your projects using our simple registration.
 All projects must have been completed after January 2015, there are no budget or location restrictions.
 Please note that flats and apartments are excluded from these awards.

 - Register on the enter page and enter your contact and project details.

 - Provide us with 250 words of explanatory text describing the project.

 - Upload your 2 entry boards to your online entry - these should include images and explanatory text and will be used for judging so are the main part of your entry.
 We will require the artwork for each board as a PDF file containing compressed images, drawings and vectorised text.
 Files should not exceed 12Mb in size and do not require trim lines or bleed.
 Projects will be printed on two A2 sized boards.
 Please also submit one hi-res image to be used on the website for our submitted projects page.

 - To ensure anonymity in judging, no names of entrants or collaborating parties may appear on any part of the board.
-When you register your details online, you will be given a reference number.
-PLEASE ENSURE THIS REFERENCE NUMBER IS PROVIDED WHEN UPLOADING YOUR BOARDS VIA THE ENTRY FORM.
+When you register your details online, you will be given an entry ID number.
+PLEASE ENSURE THIS ENTRY ID NUMBER IS PROVIDED WHEN UPLOADING YOUR BOARDS VIA THE ENTRY FORM.
 Only after the Jury has made its decision will the identity of the winners be revealed.

 - Boards should include at least ONE PLAN and ONE SECTION of the project as well as images and a short explanatory text.